 You've made the momentous decision to go ahead with spine surgery to fix your chronic back problems.
 But your efforts toward pain-free living only renew after the procedure ends.
-Indeed, back surgery patients can do much to maximize their recovery and return to their favorite activities, according to Kaixuan Liu, MD, Ph.D., founder, and president of Atlantic Spine Center.
+Indeed, as back surgery patients, you can do much to maximize your recovery after spine surgery and return to your favorite activities after back surgery, according to Kaixuan Liu, MD, Ph.D., founder, and president of Atlantic Spine Center.
 Dr. Liu says that patients must understand what they should and shouldn't do after spine surgery to make their recoveries safer and even more pleasant.

 "Patients who've decided to have spine surgery need to prepare for their post-surgical recovery, which will not only lessen pain just after the procedure but improve their overall recovery," explains Dr. Liu.
 "The treating physician and nursing staff typically provide written discharge instructions and prescriptions for pain medicine and physical therapy.
 However, patients and their families should be aware of several things that can smooth the transition from hospital to home and then back to regular life."

 You and the family member or friend assisting you during this time need to understand the post-op instructions given to the patient.
 During the next several days, be aware of the signs of infection.
 These signs can include fever, increased redness, swelling, or drainage at the incision.
 Keep your wound clean and dry.
 Take your medications as directed, follow your post-operative instructions carefully, and keep your follow-up appointment with your doctor.
 If prescribed pain medications, you should take them as directed and with food, as they may upset an empty stomach.
 During your recovery, call your doctor ASAP if you have any symptoms that indicate you are not recovering as expected and not getting chronic back pain relief.